adamisom/math-tutor-ai/docs/Phase2-Tool-Calling.md

 **Current Workaround:** Approach 6 (Explicit Continuation Message)
 - The system detects when a tool was called but no text follows
 - Automatically makes a continuation request to force response generation
+- **Enhanced for multiple tool calls:** All tool results are included in the continuation prompt, not just the first one
 - This is a workaround for Claude's unexpected behavior

 **Possible Causes:**